eProsima/Integration-Service-Deprecated/README.md

 	    </connector>
 	</is>

 In this file there are defined two RTPS *participants*, and a *bridge*.
-All of them has a subscriber and a publisher.
+All of them have a subscriber and a publisher.
 There are four connectors defined: *shapes_projection*, *shapes_stereo*, *shapes_protocol* and *protocol_shapes*.

-There are several possible types of connections depending of the kind of its participants.
+There are several possible types of connectors depending of the kind of its participants.

 - RTPS Bridge:

-In this kind of bridge, both participant are RTPS compliant, like *shapes_projection* and *shapes_stereo* in our example file.
+In this kind of connector, both participant are RTPS compliant, like *shapes_projection* and *shapes_stereo* in our example file.

 ```plantuml
 @startuml